TristanGomez44/sceneDetection/README.md

 ./allRes.sh evalOVSD OVSD
 ```

-If you don't want to evaluate the models yourself, the csv files containing the scores given by the models to each videos of each dataset are already in the repo ("results/DatasetName/modelId_epochX_VideoName.csv").
-You can directly go to next step.
+If you don't want to evaluate the models yourself, the csv files containing the scores given by the models to each videos of each dataset are also here https://drive.google.com/drive/folders/1ykREuiirpkm2LTWEjwqZuEihON8sx5Hx?usp=sharing .
+Download the four folders and put them in the "results" folder.
+You can now go to the final step.

 ### Compute the metrics